dendenxu/compiler/readme.md

 """
 ```

-As mentioned above, we used the `ply` package for token/syntax recognition
+As mentioned above, we used the `PLY` package for token/syntax recognition

 With a well-defined grammar, the next step is to parse corresponding production into a well-organized **Abstract Syntax Tree**, which will be illustrated in more detail in the following section